 All 10 Marvel Films and TV Shows Coming in 2021 - And How They Could Affect the MCU (Photos)

-Below, here is a rundown of all the films and TV shows (the first under the Marvel Studios banner) that will stream or (hopefully) hit theaters this year, and how we think they could affect the larger MCU.
+Below, here is a rundown of all the films and TV shows (the first under the Marvel Studios banner) that will stream or hit theaters (some at the same time) this year, and how we think they could — or already have — affect the larger MCU.